-"In general, you have to not be the aggressor and you have to reasonably believe that force is necessary to protect yourself from some imminent violence," says Schwartzbach.
+"In general, you have to not be the aggressor and you have to reasonably believe that force is necessary to protect yourself from some imminent violence," said Schwartzbach.
 "And on top of that, you have to use a proportionate amount of force."

 There are some really important points for distinguishing between a legal and illegal punch.
 No.1, you can't strike first.
 That would make you the aggressor.
 It's hard to argue self-defense when you're literally on the attack.